OSOceanAcoustics/echopype/docs/source/plotting.rst

 Plotting a Single Channel
 ++++++++++++++++++++++++++++

-For plotting a single frequency, plot the data using ``.plot()`` on the ``EchoData`` object and specify the frequency to be plotted (in Hz).
+For plotting a single frequency, plot the data using ``.plot()`` on the ``Process`` object and specify the frequency to be plotted (in Hz).
 This example data set contains data collected in bursts.
 So times where the instrument did not take measurements are blank.

 .. code-block:: console